thoughtbot/superglue/README.md

 The above will make a request to `/dashboard?qry=haircut`, walk your props to the `data.header.search` node, return it in a response, and immutably graft it in the exact same path on the redux store before finally letting React re-render.

-For more on what you can do, checkout our documentation.
+For more on what you can do, check out our documentation.

 ## Documentation